rohitnb/jira-issue-checks-action/README.md

-## JIRA Issue Checks
+## JIRA Issue Checks Action

+### What does it do?

-This action checks if the JIRA Issue is assigned or not
+This action performs the following checks for the JIRA Issue provided in the input

+Checks Performed:

+- Is the JIRA Issue assigned?
+- Is the JIRA Issue in the "In Progress" state?
+- Is the Sprint value updated?
+- Is the Fix Version updated?
+- Is the time logged?

 ### Inputs